What’s available and when

 - sole traders, the self-employed, casual workers and contract workers who meet the income tests

-- it could also include eligible individuals caring for someone affected by Coronavirus.
+- eligible individuals caring for someone affected by Coronavirus.

-If you are already registered for JobSeeker or for another eligible allowance, you do not have to do anything.
-The payment will begin automatically from 27 April 2020.
+If you are already registered for JobSeeker Payment or for another eligible allowance, you do not have to do anything.

 If you have recently lost your income or job or had shifts reduced because of Coronavirus and need income support you will need to register and are encouraged to do so online or by phone.